Contingency Management for Technology-based Information Systems

 Examining the relationship between key business processes of the university and its ability to sustain and execute critical functions.
 Business impact analysis also identifies the technology resources required to sustain such critical functions

-Business processes identified by the division heads that significantly affect service levels to students, affect public safety, impact the budget and/or are the result of governmental regulations; those functions of information systems that are so important to the university that their loss or unavailability is unacceptable.
+Business processes identified by the vice presidents that significantly affect service levels to students, affect public safety, impact the budget and/or are the result of governmental regulations; those functions of information systems that are so important to the university that their loss or unavailability is unacceptable.
 With a critical function, even a short-term unavailability of the information provided by the system would have a significant negative impact on the fiscal or legal integrity of university operations or on the continuation of essential university programs/services.

 A set of processes and resources to generate, manipulate, store and/or disseminate data.
 Information systems are usually part of a larger business function and generally take one of the following three forms: